kelbri10/The-Key-Shop/readME.md

 ## Features
 - Responsive Web Design
-- View all In stock Products pulled from database
+- View all "In stock" and "Out of Stock" Products pulled from database
-- Filter products by category
+- Filter products by category on the Shop page
-- If ```inStock``` boolean is false in database, add to cart will display as disabled "Out of Stock"
+- If ```inStock``` boolean is false in database, add to cart will display as disabled "Out of Stock" on both the Shop and Product pages
 - Add Products to cart
+- Edit product quantities in cart
+- Delete products from cart
-- Cart displays subtotal before tax calculations
+- Cart displays subtotal before tax calculations and adjusts totals as customer increases/decreases product quantities

 ## Visuals
 When customers go to the live site, they are greeted with Back to School sale promotion.